-Fibromyalgia is a chronic pain processing disorder that causes widespread pain, sleep issues with associated fatigue, cognitive changes, often depression, and anxiety.
-Approximately 4 million adults across the United States are affected by this historically poorly understood but common health condition.
+Fibromyalgia is a chronic pain processing disorder.
+It causes widespread pain, sleep issues with associated fatigue, cognitive changes, often depression, and anxiety.
+Approximately 4 million adults across the United States experience this historically poorly understood but common health condition.

-Fibromyalgia and other chronic illnesses can be extremely difficult to live with not only because of how they affect you physically but also because of the emotional toll they can take after a long period.
-Coping with many unknowns is challenging to manage, and with a condition like fibromyalgia where each day can present with a different set of symptoms with degrees of severity, it’s normal that you’ll have worries and concerns that cloud your mind.
+Fibromyalgia and other chronic illnesses can be extremely difficult to live.
+They affect you physically and cause an emotional toll that can last after a long period.
+Coping with many unknowns is challenging to manage.
+With a condition like fibromyalgia where each day can present with different symptoms, it’s normal to have worries and concerns.

 Worry #1: “I feel like a burden on my family and friends.”

-People living with fibromyalgia, as well as others who live with a chronic illness, can worry that they will become a burden on their loved ones.
-It can be easy to forget that those who care about you will listen to you, help you, and care for you on your most difficult days.
+People living with fibromyalgia and any chronic illness can worry that they will become a burden on their loved ones.
+Remember that people who love you will listen to you, help you, and care for you on your toughest days.

 Worry #2: “I’m afraid to make plans with people.”

-When you live with an unpredictable health condition such as fibromyalgia, it can be hard to feel comfortable making plans with friends and family.
-Activities that may seem so simple to others such as going out for dinner or agreeing to pick the kids up from school can be stressful for a person with fibromyalgia to plan for.
+When you live with an unpredictable condition such as fibromyalgia, it can be hard to set plans with friends and family.
+Activities that may seem simple to others such as going out for dinner can be stressful for a person with fibromyalgia to plan for.
 Sometimes declining an invitation to socialize is difficult to accept, but it means that you’re putting your health as the top priority.
 Those who love you will understand why you may need to cancel plans at the last minute or politely decline invitations.

 Worry #3: “I won’t be able to support myself.”

 Chronic illness can cause a lot of worry about going to school, having a career, or holding down a job.
-When you’re in near-constant pain, the fear of whether or not you’ll be able to support yourself financially can be severe.
+When you’re in constant pain, you may have this severe fear of financial burden.
 Thankfully there are many options for those who don’t hold down the traditional 9-5 work schedule.
-Many jobs can be done remotely and have flexible schedules, or if you have a skill or talent you can offer you may even go into business for yourself and create your own hours.
-For students with fibromyalgia, you may have to lighten your course load as needed to give yourself ample time for self-care.
+There are many remote jobs out there that offer flexible schedules.
+If you have a skill or talent, you may even go into business and create your own hours.
+For students with fibromyalgia, you may have to lighten your course load as needed.
+This gives yourself ample time for self-care.

 It’s a terrible irony that fibromyalgia sufferers live with that good, low-symptom days can be plagued with worry about when things might take a turn for the worse.
 Being able to completely relax when you’re free from any major symptoms when you’re used to hurting, sleeping poorly, and feeling foggy and fatigued can be difficult, if not impossible.
 It’s common for people to worry about when the next episode or flare-up will happen, but it’s important to try and enjoy the periods of feeling better whether they be moments, days, weeks, or even months.